Willie Manu

 Viliami Makamaile "Willie" Manu (born 20 March 1980) is a former Tonga international rugby league footballer.
 He played as a second-row forward, he previously played in the National Rugby League for Australian clubs the Wests Tigers, South Sydney Rabbitohs, St. George Illawarra Dragons and the Sydney Roosters.
-Manu moved to England and played in the Super League for the Castleford Tigers (Heritage № 854), Hull F.C. before joining St Helens (Heritage № 1200), with whom he won the 2014 Super League championship.
+Manu moved to England and played in the Super League for the Castleford Tigers, Hull F.C. before joining St Helens, with whom he won the 2014 Super League championship.

 Background

 Manu was born in Hornsby, New South Wales, Australia.

 Playing career

 In August 2008, Willie Manu was named in the Tonga training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man Tonga squad.
 He played for Tonga in 2009 in a Test match against the New Zealand national rugby league team.

-St. Helens reached the 2014 Super League Grand Final and Manu was selected to play from the interchange bench in their 14-6 victory over the Wigan Warriors at Old Trafford.
+St. Helens reached the 2014 Super League Grand Final and Manu was selected to play from the interchange bench in their 14–6 victory over the Wigan Warriors at Old Trafford.